openvinotoolkit/npu_plugin/src/experimental/vpux_compiler/docs/generated/dialect/VPUIP.md

 ## Type constraint definition

-### VPUIP Barrier
+### VPUIP Barrier Type
-This object represents closely a Barrier in the device.
+This object represents closely a Barrier in the device

 ## Operation definition